 All movements are free-weight compound movements to allow maximum muscle recruitment.
 I outline the movements I would choose below but you can alternate if you have other preferences.
 Overall, I would stick to a lower body, upper push and upper pull movement.

-1. Squat: your choice on which variation but barbell back squat is king.
+- Squat: your choice on which variation but barbell back squat is the king of barbell exercises.

 Rep range is 5-8 reps.
 I use a range because it allows you to progress without the need to increase weight straight away.
 It also straddles the strength and hypertrophy ranges nicely allowing you to get the best of both or adapt for your needs.